-In my upcoming 4 hour property investment workshop, I have invited my partner MC Lee from Straits Advisors, who will assist you in getting your CCRIS and CTOS report (normally, you will need to pay RM25, but in this case it’s absolutely FREE for you).
+In my upcoming 4 hour property investment workshop, I have invited my partner a Mortgage Consultant, who will assist you in getting your CCRIS and CTOS report (normally, you will need to pay RM25, but in this case it’s absolutely FREE for you).

 Understanding and updating your credit report is an important first step in before you buy your property.

-1. To attend my 4 hour property investment workshop AND get a copy of your credit report and a one-on-one session with Straits Advisors, fill in your details here:
+1. To attend my 4 hour property investment workshop AND get a copy of your credit report, fill in your details here: